saurabh-yoti/dev-docs-sync/v9.0/digital-id-legacy/integration-guide/createbutton.md

 {% /tab %}
 {% /code %}

-Once you have your share URL you can send it to the frontend for it to be rendered in a Yoti QR code.
-Please see example below using the modal QR code.

 Once you have your share URL, you can send it to the frontend for it to be rendered in a Yoti QR code.
 You can provide the `shareUrl` directly, or use `shareUrlProvider` to fetch it dynamically from your backend.
 Please see the examples below using the modal QR code.